Empower Your Team: Using Plus/Delta as a Template for Making Improvement Decisions

 Engage and Validate Employee Input

-When you engage team members in goal setting, reviewing results, taking actions for improvement, and celebrating wins, you provide them with opportunities for valuable insight.
+When you engage team members in goal setting, reviewing results, continuous improvement, and celebrating wins, you provide them with opportunities for valuable insight.
 You also empower them to be owners of their own outcomes.
-The plus/delta process engages employees in conversation that validates their feedback and ideas.
+Plus/delta is a template to get your team involved in making improvement decisions.
+It engages employees in conversation that validates their feedback and ideas.
 Employees are further validated when they see actions taken.
 The resulting improvements support a great work environment.

 Plus/Delta is a simple improvement tool that is easy to incorporate into your toolset.
 It provides a structured approach for capturing feedback, identifying areas for improvement, and taking action to make changes as a team.
 Plus/Delta might be used to: